-As we see advances in natural language processing (NLP) and related technology fields—including machine learning and artificial intelligence—an increasing number of mobile apps are leveraging such technology.
+As we see advances in NLP apps and fields related to natural language processing—including machine learning and artificial intelligence—an increasing number of mobile apps are leveraging such technology.
 These innovations are impressive considering NLP has only been in the mainstream for a few years.

 Your first contact with NLP technology may have involved a GPS navigation app, which allows you to verbally request directions to a destination.
 Only a few years since their inception, these navigation apps have evolved to be far more sophisticated than they once were.
 Previously, you had to enter the exact address of your destination.
 Now you can simply state a destination type, such as “the nearest coffee shop” or “the closest hospital.”